markjprice/markjprice/FAQs.md

 - https://roadmap.sh/aspnet-core
 - https://github.com/MoienTajik/AspNetCore-Developer-Roadmap/blob/master/aspnetcore-developer-roadmap.png

+## What order should I read your books?

+I have written an article about this here: [What order should I read your books?](articles/book-sequence.md).

 ## Will there be .NET 9 editions of your other books?
 What about future versions of .NET?

 Although I have updated my C# and .NET fundamentals book and created a new book for web development that both cover .NET 9, I will not be updating my *Apps and Services* or *Tools and Skills* books until .NET 10.